2017 U Sports University Cup: OUA playoffs

-Note: UQTR Patriotes forfeit all games from January 25, 2017 to February 25, 2017, as well as their first 13 games of the next season, due to an ineligible player.
-There original 2016-17 record of 16-10-2 (34pts for 5th) was corrected to 13-13-2 (28pts for 7th).
-However, this change is not reflected here because the foul and subsequent forfeitures were not announced until January 18th, 2018 (the following season) when the infraction became known.
+Note: UQTR Patriotes forfeit all games from January 25, 2017, to February 25, 2017, as well as their first 13 games of the next season, due to an ineligible player.
+Their original 2016–17 record of 16–10–2 (34 points for 5th) was corrected to 13–13–2 (28 points for 7th).
+However, this change is not reflected here because the foul and subsequent forfeitures were not announced until January 18, 2018 (the following season) when the infraction became known.

 Canada West playoffs

 University Cup tournament

 The eight teams to advance to the tournament are listed below.
-The three(3) conference champions must be seeded 1-3 followed by the OUA Runner-up (seed #4).
+The three conference champions must be seeded 1–3 followed by the OUA Runner-up (seed #4).
 The remaining four seeds are for the AUS Finalist, Canada West Finalist, OUA Third-place and host.
 Their seedings are based on the pre-tournament rankings.
 Since UNB advanced as the AUS Runner-up, Acadia would represent the host.

 Weather

 A Nor'easter traveled across Ontario, Quebec, New England and the Maritimes on Tuesday, two days before the tournament started.
 The storm cancelled flights east out of Toronto, Ottawa and Montreal.
 This impacted Queen's who had scheduled to leave on Tuesday by bus to Toronto where they would fly to Fredericton.
 They were informed their flight was cancelled and they instead booked a bus to Fredericton leaving Tuesday afternoon.
 They got as far as Quebec City where they stayed the night.
 McGill had also started their journey by bus on Tuesday and got as far as Riviere-du-Loup.

 Poor road conditions and road closures stranded both teams for the entire day on Wednesday in their respective locations.
 As such they were not able to attend the UCup Gala on Wednesday night.
 They continued their journeys on Thursday and both arrive mid-day on Thursday.
-This had the biggest impact on Queen's who was scheduled to play UNB that night at 7pm local (AST).
+This had the biggest impact on Queen's who was scheduled to play UNB that night at 7 pm local (AST).
 The game was delayed by 1 hour to 8pm to provide Queen's some additional time to prepare.
 The travel impact was less for McGill whose first game wasn't until Friday.

-Saskatchewan Huskies arrived on Monday but not all of their equipment did - they had to purchase a sizable amount of equipment from a local sporting goods store to outfit the team for their first practice on Tuesday.
+Saskatchewan Huskies arrived on Monday but not all of their equipment did – they had to purchase a sizable amount of equipment from a local sporting goods store to outfit the team for their first practice on Tuesday.
 The missing bags did arrive late Wednesday.